Richard3rd/JobPostFeeder/README.md

 ## demo.py

-Retrieve job postings from Dice.com and show how many job postings in cities/towns.
+Retrieve job postings from Dice.com and show how many job postings for each cities/town in a browser.

 #### How to run
 On Linux, go to the jobs directory and run `./demo.py`

 On Windows,
-``>python jobs.py -k "big data" -z 02140 -a 7 -S age -D -n``
+``>python ./demo.py``

-If it complains that you don't have BeautifulSoup, run ``pip install -r requirements.txt``
+If it complains that you don't have BeautifulSoup and/or Flask, run ``pip install -r requirements.txt``

 ## jobs.py

 Retrieve job postings from Dice.com and show as JSON objects.

 You can search for job postings with the keys like: